Become a Proofreader with No Experience (A 10-Step Guide)

 What Skills Does a Proofreader Need?

-Let’s learn more about the skills you need to succeed on error patrol.
+Here’s a closer look at some of the skills you need to succeed on error patrol.

 You may already have many of these skills, but you’ll continue to hone them as you become a proofreader.

-• broad general knowledge and a love of reading and learning
+• a love of reading and learning

-• solid research and written communication
+• solid research, grammar, and written communication skills

 • familiarity with at least one major style guide